 Yes in one way, but it is a little more subtle.
 Assuming we can find an attenuated strain, then how to best use it a separate question.
-The most important thing to note is that such a virus would not be a vaccine from a regulatory perspective.
+The most important thing to note is that a natural attenuated virus is not a vaccine.
 It is just a natural virus that you can catch in a natural way.
-Hang out someone infected with the attenuated virus and you will catch it without doing anything, go home and those around you will catch it from you and so on.
-While I wouldn’t suggest this is the best way to get the attenuated virus out into the community (it would be much better to just post a sample of the virus to everyone), such spread is outside the regulatory framework for vaccines.
+Hang out with someone infected with the attenuated strain and you will catch it without doing anything, go home and those around you will catch it from you, and so on.
+While I wouldn’t suggest this is the best way to get an attenuated virus out into the community, such natural spread is outside the regulatory framework for vaccines.

-Giving it deliberately to lots of people would change the ecosystem for the dangerous strains of the virus.
-The dangerous strains would find it difficult to spread through the community as many (most) people would have already been infected (and hence immune) with the attenuated strain.
-Overtime the dangerous strains would become rarer, and the attenuated strains more common, until eventually the dangerous strains would go extinct and we would just be left with the mild version.
+Giving a natural attenuated viral strain deliberately to lots of people would change the ecosystem for the dangerous strains of the virus.
+The dangerous strains would find it difficult to spread through the community as many (most) people would have already been infected (and hence immune) with the attenuated strain (i.e. have herd immunity).
+Overtime the dangerous strains would become rarer, and the attenuated strains more common, until eventually the dangerous strains would become extinct and we would just be left with the mild version floating around.
 While we would not be able to get rid of this mild strain, it would just be another of the hundreds of viruses out there causing common colds.
-The idea is at its base is really to replace the dangerous strains with a less dangerous strain that we can live with.
+This proposal at its base is really one of replacing the dangerous strains with a less dangerous strain that we can live with.

 Why can’t we just use the less pathogenic SARS-CoV-2 strain already identified in China?